Ankit-Kulkarni/Ankit-Kulkarni.github.io/teaching.md

 ---
 #Teaching

-This section needs a special mention for my key mentor [Shaligram Prajapat](https://sites.google.com/site/shaligramiipsdavvindore/) and friend cum mentor [Amber Jain](http://amberja.in/).
+This section needs a special mention for my key mentor [Shaligram Prajapat](https://sites.google.com/site/shaligramiipsdavvindore/).
 And last but not the least *my parents*, my best friend [Arpit Bhawar](http://goo.gl/FT0Tm9) and all other friends, people who directly or indirectly have were a part of my learning.

 **Workshops Conducted:**